-The county's general operations are financed through five major operating funds: the general fund; the county parks and recreation fund; the fire prevention, safety, communication, and education fund; the police headquarters fund; and the police district fund.
-With the exception of the police district fund, the remaining major operating funds have identical tax bases; accordingly, the resources in these funds are fungible.
-The county also has a debt service fund into which resources are transferred to pay current and future debt service obligations.
-The county's sewer and storm water operations are funded through a sewer and storm water resources district, which through state legislation consolidated three sewage disposal district maintenance funds as well as a sewage collection district maintenance fund for the twenty-seven sewer collection districts located throughout Nassau County.
-The county also has a technology fund, an open space fund, as well as a series of other non-major operating and capital project funds.
+The County's general operations are financed through five primary operating funds: the General Fund; the County Parks and Recreation Fund; the Fire Prevention, Safety, Communication, and Education Fund; the Police Headquarters Fund; and the Police District Fund.
+With the exception of the Police District Fund, the remaining primary operating funds have identical tax bases; accordingly, the resources in these funds are fungible.
+The County also has a debt service fund into which resources are transferred to pay current and future debt service obligations.
+The County's sewer and storm water operations are funded through a sewer and storm water resources district, which through state legislation consolidated three sewage disposal district maintenance funds as well as a sewage collection district maintenance fund for the twenty-seven sewer collection districts located throughout Nassau County.
+The County also has a Technology Fund, an Open Space Fund, as well as a series of other non-major operating and capital project funds.